sxan-experience/sxan-landing/readme.md

 `UNDER DEVELOPMENT`
 <img src="https://hdwallsbox.com/wallpapers/m/12/mario-super-luigi-princess-peach-kart-nintendo-16-bit-m11390.jpg" style="width:100%; text-align: center">

+**_tokin_** is a real-time, real-world MMO game for building teams and finding opportunities within your interest groups.
+You'll win `crypto` for playing and be a part owner of the company!

 # Gaming Purposified

 You are a busy person.
 Overcoming obstacles and filtering through the noise is often burdensome and distracting.
 Insisting that with enough effort you'll achieve goals and such.

 This is true!
-But what if we gave you ways to work within way better odds?
+But what if we gave you ways to work within better odds and delight?

-Tokin is a real-time, real-world MMO game for building teams and finding opportunities within your interest groups.
-You'll win `crypto` for playing and be a part owner of the company!

 > It's important that we coalesce into purpose groups in order to best serve actual productivity.
 We recommend many social networks to extend fictions and fabricate intricate, titillatingly well-placed misnomers.
 Tokin is a _reality-based_ alternative due to serving specific purpose groups

-Achievements validated by peers from your purpose groups and attached to your group's permanent ledger.
-Your peers will notice how you are leveling up.
-The pursuit of purpose, in the form of a game.
+Your achievements, validated by peers from your purpose groups, are attached to your group's immutable ledger.
+Peers are incentivized to notice how you are leveling up and vice versa.
+The pursuit of purpose, in a game with your peoples.

-Aside from the game, think of Tokin as the extroverted Slack.

 <!-- Begin MailChimp Signup Form -->